 The Financial (In)Stability Real Interest Rate, R*

-We introduce the concept of a financial stability real interest rate using a macroeconomic banking model with an occasionally binding financing constraint, as in Gertler and Kiyotaki (2010).
+We introduce the concept of financial stability real interest rate using a macroeconomic banking model with an occasionally binding financing constraint as in Gertler and Kiyotaki (2010).
 The financial stability interest rate, r**, is the threshold interest rate that triggers the constraint being binding.
-Increasing imbalances in the financial sector, measured by an increase in leverage, are accompanied by a lower threshold that could trigger financial instability events.
-We also construct a theoretical implied financial conditions index and show how it is related to the gap between the natural and financial stability interest rates.
+Increasing imbalances in the financial sector measured by an increase in leverage are accompanied by a lower threshold that could trigger financial instability events.
+We also construct a theoretical implied financial condition index and show how it is related to the gap between the natural and financial stability interest rates.

 Suggested Citation: Suggested Citation